grig23/primetime.en/help/AccountIQ/howto-select-segment-timeframe.md

 1. To select the desired channels or programmers, deselect **All** (or deselect the existing selection).

 1. Select the desired programmers or channels.
-You Either select individual channels
+You can either select individual channels the programmers.

    >[!NOTE]
    >
+   >When you select a programmer, all the channels under that programmer are selected by default.

+1. Select **Apply selection** for your selection to take effect.

+>[!IMPORTANT]
+>
-   >By selecting a programmer (all the channels  are selected underneath that by default).
-Selecting individual channels is not the same as selecting a programmer.
+>  Selecting individual channels is not the same as selecting a programmer.

 When i select individual channels then that will be shown separately in different reports.
 But whne I select the parent programmer of all those channels then then in the report I see the data of that programmer comnbined.